haridjh/NIFI-Projects/Nifi LDAP Configuration/Nifi LDAP Authentication.md

 If the Customer needs to have the User search based on the a LDAP group, then the "User Search Filter" property can be set as below.
 In the below example, the User will be searched in LDAP group1 and group2 .
-You can assign required permission via Ranger or File-Based Authorizations for the groups, which will be in effect for the users that belong to the group.
+You can assign required permission via Ranger or File-Based Authorizations for the groups, which will be in effect for the users that belong to the group....

 ### Example :

 	<property name="User Search Filter">(|(memberOf=CN=group1,OU=Groups,OU=BigData,DC=EXAMPLE,DC=COM)(memberOf=CN=group2,OU=Groups,OU=BigData,DC=EXAMPLE,DC=COM))</property>

+...

 ### Files Affected :
 	1. nifi.properties
 	2. login-identity-providers.xml
 	3. users.xml

+ ...

 ### Troubleshooting Info needed :
 	1. Config Files : nifi.properties , login-identity-providers.xml, users.xml